seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

 ```

-If you want to install a particular version, replace the `latest` tag by the version you wish to install.
-Visit the SeaTable-EE repository on [Docker Hub](https://hub.docker.com/r/seatable/seatable-ee/tags?page=1&ordering=last_updated) to find out which versions are available.

-### Download and Modify docker-compose.yml
+### Downloading and Modifying docker-compose.yml

-Download the [docker-compose.yml](https://docs.seatable.io/f/58f1f83e5ac34258806b/?dl=1) sample file to `/opt/seatable` and modify the file to fit your environment and settings.
+Download the [docker-compose.yml](https://docs.seatable.io/f/58f1f83e5ac34258806b/?dl=1) sample file into the default directory and modify the file to fit your environment and settings.

 ```bash
 mkdir /opt/seatable